Nicola Anderson Memorial Bursary

 Nicola Anderson started as an undergraduate student at the University of Sussex in October 1975, studying Social Anthropology in the School of African and Asian Studies (AFRAS).
 A student with great promise, she became ill with cancer at the end of her second academic year and died in January 1978.

 Nicola was born in Ghana and lived or travelled in many other countries in Africa.
-Her mother and sisters set up the Nicola Anderson Memorial Bursary in order to enable other students to experience something of the continent that meant so much to Nicola.
-While preference will still therefore normally be given to applicants who want to travel to Africa, applications to other parts of the world are also encouraged and have been supported in the past.
+Her mother and sisters set up the Nicola Anderson Memorial Bursary to enable other students to experience travel and other countries, people and cultures in the way that Nicola did.
+There are no geographic restrictions on students’ applications.

 What sort of project is funded?

-It is expected that the bursary will be used for specific projects taking place in the summer vacation between students’ second and third year.
-Such projects might be connected with a student’s course of study, for example to undertake fieldwork for a thesis, or be part of some other research or development project.
+It is expected that the bursary will be used for specific projects taking place during the summer vacation between students’ second and third year.
+Such projects might be connected with a student’s course of study, for example, to undertake fieldwork for a thesis, or be part of some other research or development project.

 Examples of earlier projects include: